tnbeatty/TNB_IntlPop/README.md

-IntlPop!
-3.0 - Test Version
+IntlPop 3.0 - Test Version
 ===

-This is a test version of IntlPop!
-3.0 modified from [the original](https://github.com/cashaffer/IntlPop) by IntlPop! project collaborator, [Nate Beatty](http://natebeatty.com).
+This is a test version of IntlPop 3.0 modified from [the original](https://github.com/cashaffer/IntlPop) by IntlPop project collaborator, [Nate Beatty](http://natebeatty.com).

+Note: Work on this iteration of IntlPop has been discontinued as of 6/1/13.
+The current working code repository can be found [here](https://github.com/cashaffer/IntlPop).

 Overview
 ---